Baby sleeps face down, is it OK?

 Many parents believe that babies sleeping on their tummies are the best option based on good reasoning.
 Recently, pediatricians started to agree as well.
 But it’s important to do efficient research on the matter so that you understand.
 According to wellbeingkid, there are occasions under which it is necessary to have a baby sleep on their tummies, such as when they are preterm so that their respiratory system develops well and their skulls don’t become flattened, and also when they are old enough to be able to turn their heads and bodies.
 Otherwise, unless constantly supervised, it’s better to not have babies sleeping face down in case of suffocation.
 So it really depends on the parents and their preferences at the end of the day.

 There are many comfortable sleeping positions for many babies; how safe or dangerous their sleeping position is relying on how old they are.
 Sleeping on their backs is not dangerous, yet can be uncomfortable at times and cause the baby and the mother to wake up.
-Sleeping on their tummies is considered to be healthy and comfortable, while sleeping face down is considered to be dangerous up to up to a certain age.
+Sleeping on their tummies is considered to be healthy and comfortable while sleeping face down is considered to be dangerous up to a certain age.
 There are always precautions that you can take as a parent like always checking on your baby’s breathing and making sure the maturer is flat enough for them to breathe properly.
+And in that case, the areas closest to your baby’s face can remain clean and germ-free.